Theory of Operation

 SDSIO_CMD_READ

-The Command ID=4 SDSIO_CMD_READ reads data from an SDS data file on the Host computer.
+The Command with ID = 4 (SDSIO_CMD_READ) reads data from an SDS data file on the host computer.
 The Handle is the identifier obtained with SDSIO_CMD_OPEN.
-Size are the number of bytes that should be read.
+Size specifies the number of bytes to read.

 | WORD | WORD | WORD | WORD |